 - Indicate on the form that they are a Title IX Official Required to Report.

 - Share all the details they have, including the names of any individuals involved.

-- Provide support to you and referrals to additional resources as needed
+- Provide referrals to additional resources

-A SafeCampus response specialist will advise the Official Required to Report on any immediate next steps, and ensure that the person who has been impacted by the behavior is connected with a confidential advocate.
-SafeCampus will also provide information about rights and reporting options to the survivor and then provide a summary of what was shared and any immediate follow-up steps with the Office of the Title IX Coordinator.
-The Title IX Coordinator will follow up when and if needed.
+A Title IX case manager will advise the Official Required to Report on any immediate next steps, and if appropriate, ensure that the person who has been impacted is connected with a confidential advocate.
+The Title IX Office will also provide information about rights and resolution options to the person who experienced the concerning conduct. and work with the Official Required to Report on any appropriate follow-up.

-If the Department of Education’s Office for Civil Rights were to find a university in violation of Title IX regulations, students could lose access to federal financial aid, researchers could lose federal grant funding, and other federal funds would be at risk.
+If the Department of Education’s Office for Civil Rights were to find a university in violation of Title IX regulations, students could lose access to federal financial aid, researchers could lose federal grant funding, and other federal funding would be at risk.

-Federal Title IX regulations require that officials with authority (at UW, Officials Required to Report) inform the University when they become aware of possible sexual misconduct.
+Federal Title IX regulations require that officials with authority (at the UW, Officials Required to Report) inform the University when they become aware of possible sexual misconduct.
 This requirement is in place to ensure that supportive measures are offered and that individuals are informed of how to submit a formal complaint.

 Yes, additional reporting expectations exist depending on the situation.

-- Suspected child abuse and neglect.
-All UW employees have a duty to report suspected child abuse and neglect.
+- Suspected child abuse and neglect – All UW employees have a duty to report suspected child abuse and neglect.
 The Office of Youth Protection’s policy explains these obligations.

-- Clery reporting obligations.
-Campus Security Authorities, CSAs, are employees whose responsibilities are defined by the Campus Clery Act.
-Find relevant information on the Bothell CSAs, Seattle CSAs, or Tacoma CSAs webpages.
+- Clery reporting obligations – Campus Security Authorities (CSAs) are employees whose responsibilities are defined by the Campus Clery Act.
+Find relevant information on the Bothell CSAs, Seattle CSAs, or Tacoma CSAs web pages.
 The campus-specific Clery coordinators can also answer additional questions.